Faith today and hope for tomorrow

 The past several months I’ve felt a bit like Neo and Trinity near the end of The Matrix Resurrections.
 Setting aside the film slapping around reboot culture and its own audience, Resurrections stayed true to the originals insofar as being heavy-handed with deeper messages and metaphors.
 One message that emerged in the second film fully arrives in Resurrections: we never fully escape the past.
 Trauma comes back to haunt us, individually and generationally.
 Neo and Trinity learn just how much their pasts still dominate them as the film progresses.
 How their traumas still control them.
 How the unrealistic expectations of others and the fretting of friends and allies leaves them frustrated and exhausted.

 Thus is life trying to follow Jesus while living in Tennessee, the geographic HQ of white evangelicalism.
 Fully escaping this dominant culture is not possible.
-Even in churches where nationalism is frowned upon, the features of it are often still declared biblical: patriarchy, sadness over the perceived loss of cultural influence, wariness of science, flirtation with conspiracy…Life outside this church environment can be just as difficult, as white evangelical legislators reign in baseless wrath from the Tennessee State Capitol.
+Even in churches where blatant nationalism is frowned upon, the features of it are often still declared biblical: patriarchy, sadness over the perceived loss of cultural influence, wariness of science, and flirtation with conspiracy.
+Life outside this church environment can be just as difficult, as white evangelical authoritarians reign in hysteria with baseless wrath from the Tennessee State Capitol.

 Still, neither evangelical authoritarians nor their secular allies can control what goes on in people’s minds.
-While they try to force all of us under a social hierarchy that keeps right-wing men outside of accountability, they have largely failed to control what happens in people’s homes and relationships.
+While they try to force all of us under a social hierarchy that keeps right-wing men beyond the reach of accountability, they have largely failed to control what happens in people’s homes and relationships.
 They’re definitely loud in how much that frustrates them, but volume and functional power don’t always go hand in hand.

 Having lived here my whole life I’m well-acquainted with the wearisome nature of these strange repeating loops, so I suppose I’m doing okay.
 Present concerns can be found here, here, and here.
 Getting back to my friend’s question about where I am with faith and church life is harder to pin down.
 I’m unsure about a lot of things, but here are five areas I have become settled in.

-1. I think I’m still Protestant?
+1. I think I’m a bad Protestant

 2. Trading in certainty for enchantment

 Certainty is the source of so much sin and harm being done today.
 Yet I’m still not convinced the Christian answer is to run in the opposite direction into pure uncertainty.
 I think running toward enchantment is better.
+What does that mean?
+I’m…not sure.
+There are two things I feel good about directionally though.

 This is not a new idea; in fact, it’s a very ancient one.
 The best storytellers, Christian or otherwise, embed this grasping for truth and ultimate reality at the heart of their stories.
 The writers of Genesis understood this.
 So did Homer.
 So did J.R.R.
 Tolkien when he wrote about the primary and secondary worlds.
 His close friend C.S.
-Lewis the same when he wrote about myth becoming fact.
+Lewis the same when he wrote on myth becoming fact.
 If you had told me a few years ago this would be spelled out so clearly in a murder mystery movie I would have laughed, but that’s exactly what this scene from Wake Up Dead Man does.

 3. Can we be done with patriarchy already?